typekit/webfontloader/README.md

 ## Get Started

-To use the WebFont Loader library, just include it in your page and tell it which fonts to load.
-For example, you could load fonts from [Google Fonts](http://www.google.com/fonts/) using the WebFont Loader hosted on [Google Hosted Libraries](https://developers.google.com/speed/libraries/) using the following code.
+To use the Web Font Loader library, just include it in your page and tell it which fonts to load.
+For example, you could load fonts from [Google Fonts](http://www.google.com/fonts/) using the Web Font Loader hosted on [Google Hosted Libraries](https://developers.google.com/speed/libraries/) using the following code.

     <script src="//ajax.googleapis.com/ajax/libs/webfont/1.4.2/webfont.js"></script>
     <script>